SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning: Abstract

 \section{Abstract}

-Pruning is a typical acceleration method for compute-bound problems by effectively reducing the computation amount.
-Recently, pruning has been applied to the Vision-Language-Action (VLA) models and emerges as a promising acceleration method by evicting unimportant tokens.
-However, existing pruning methods only focus on the local information in current action generation and ignore the global information in previous actions, resulting in a reduction of more than 20\% in the success rate and limited speedup in some scenarios.
-In this paper, we point out that the information across consecutive actions exhibits a high degree of similarity, and thus propose the novel insight that combines local information in the current action generation with global information from previous generation for token selection.
-Based on the insight, we further propose SpecPrune-VLA, a training-free pruning method including two-level token pruning with heuristic control. \textbf{(1) Static token pruning at action level.} We explore the token redundancy through global information in previous actions and the token through local information in the current action generation, statically reducing the number of visual tokens at the action level. \textbf{(2) Dynamic token pruning at layer level.} We exploit the relevance between the tokens and model layer, and dynamically prune tokens based on their layer-specific importance at the layer level. \textbf{(3) Lightweight action-aware controller.} We point out that the generated action can be categorized into coarse-grained and fine-grained based on the speed, with fine-grained actions being sensitive to the error brought by pruning.
-Therefore, we introduce a lightweight controller that can identify the current action granularity and adjust the pruning strategy accordingly.
-Extensive experiments show that, compared with the high-performing VLA model OpenVLA-OFT, SpecPrune-VLA achieves an average $1.46\times$ speedup on NVIDIA A800 GPU and $1.57\times$ speedup on NVIDIA GeForce RTX 3090 GPU with negligible loss on task success rate in the LIBERO simulation benchmark.
+Pruning is a typical acceleration technique for compute-bound models by removing computation on unimportant values.
+Recently, it has been applied to accelerate Vision-Language-Action (VLA) model inference.
+However, existing methods focus on local information from the current action step and ignore the global context of the model, leading to $>$20\% success rate drop and limited speedup in some scenarios.
+In this paper, we point out \textbf{spatial-temporal consistency} in VLA tasks: input images in consecutive steps exhibit high similarity, and propose the key insight that token selection should combine local information with global context of the model.
+Based on this, we propose \textbf{\textit{SpecPrune-VLA}}, a training-free, two-level pruning method with heuristic control. \textbf{(1) Action-level static pruning.} We leverage global history and local attention to statically reduce visual tokens per action. \textbf{(2) Layer-level dynamic pruning.} We prune tokens adaptively per layer based on layer-wise importance. \textbf{(3) Lightweight action-aware controller:} We classify actions as coarse- or fine-grained by the speed of the end effector and adjust pruning aggressiveness accordingly.
+Extensive experiments show that SpecPrune-VLA achieves up to 1.57× speedup in LIBERO simulation and 1.70× on real-world tasks, with negligible success rate degradation.